Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

  You don't need to touch you phone just sit back and watch, all installation process start automatically and phone will reboot to windows setup.

 - #### Notes :-
-> - If you have to re-flash/re-install it by-any reasons, type `format` recovery terminal then only you can install/flash,
+> - If you have to re-flash/re-install it by-any reasons, first restore Android boot backup then format win, esp partition by enter command `format` in recovery terminal then only you can install/flash,
 > - Remove any attached usb device or charger before flashing, else it may be BSOD error.
 > - Visit _[troubleshooting](troubleshooting.md)_ if any error.